scipp/sciline/docs/developer/architecture-and-design/workflow-design.md

 Concretely, we propose to define specific domain types, such as `IncidentMonitor`, `TransmissionMonitor`, and `TransmissionFraction` in the example above.
 However, instead of the user having to pass these to functions, we use dependency injection to provide them to the functions.
 In essence this will build a workflow's task graph.

-From the [Guice documentation](https://github.com/google/guice/wiki/MentalModel#injection) (Guice is a dependency injection framework for Java):

-> "This is the essence of dependency injection.
-If you need something, you don't go out and get it from somewhere, or even ask a class to return you something.
-Instead, you simply declare that you can't do your work without it, and rely on Guice to give you what you need.
->
-> This model is backwards from how most people think about code: it's a more *declarative model* rather than an *imperative one*.
-This is why dependency injection is often described as a kind of inversion of control (IoC)."
-> (emphasis added)

 ### Domain-driven design